bbauska/W3Cx-5of5/README.md

 Then you will initialize the properties of each hero.

-What I write here is very common: \"this\" followed by the name of the property equal the name of the parameter passed for building an object.
+What I write here is very common: &quot;this&quot; followed by the name of the property equal the name of the parameter passed for building an object.

 If I use just this syntax, I can start building heroes.
-And for this I use the keyword \"new\".
+And for this I use the keyword &quot;new&quot;.

-I just typed the name of the constructor function, preceded by the keyword \"new\".
+I just typed the name of the constructor function, preceded by the keyword &quot;new&quot;.

 If we open the console and look at this object... you see that we built an object.

-And where it\'s interesting?
-It\'s when you create multiple objects.
+And where it&apos;s interesting?
+It&apos;s when you create multiple objects.

 If you look at these objects, ... dark ..., we created multiple objects from the same template.